htrvu/htrvu/README.md

 ### Hi there 👋

+I'm Vu and I'm learning to be an AI Engineer.
+📫 How to reach me: htrvu.ai@gmail.com

 <!--
 **htrvu/htrvu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.